18F/joining-18f/pages/interview-process.md

 After your phone interview, the 18F member you spoke to will submit their notes to our Talent Team.
 If we'd like to chat with you more, we'll ask you to come in to one of our office locations or join us somewhere on the internet for a couple of longer interviews.
 Depending on what position you're applying for, the format will vary, but generally we group interviews with multiple candidates together into bi-weekly hiring sprints, every other Friday.

-### Qualification Competencies
+### Qualification competencies
-During the qualification and evaluation process, we will assessing you and your application against the following competencies.
+During the qualification and evaluation process, we will assess you and your application against the following competencies:

-- **Analysis and Creative Problem Solving:** Expertise determining user needs or identifying market opportunities and designing and deploying solutions;
+- **Analysis and creative problem solving:** Expertise determining user needs or identifying market opportunities and designing and deploying solutions.
-- **Technology Acumen:** Knowledge of standard and emergent web technologies;
+- **Technology acumen:** Knowledge of standard and emergent web technologies.
-- **Entrepreneurship and Product Management:** experience delivering products or services from concept to market;
+- **Entrepreneurship and product management:** Experience delivering products or services from concept to market.
-- **Approach and Methodology:** Expertise applying frameworks that emphasize delivery, iteration, quantitative and qualitative learnings, and responsiveness;
+- **Approach and methodology:** Expertise applying frameworks that emphasize delivery, iteration, quantitative and qualitative learnings, and responsiveness.
-- **Empathy and Emotional Intelligence:** Experience in client­facing roles, navigating bureaucracy, business development, or delivering services with a strong userfacing or consumer­oriented element;
+- **Empathy and emotional intelligence:** Experience in client-facing roles, navigating bureaucracy, business development, or delivering services with a strong user-facing or consumer-oriented element.
-- **Tools and Execution:** Experience in design, development and deployment of solutions leveraging current and emergent technologies and best practices.
+- **Tools and execution:** Experience in design, development and deployment of solutions leveraging current and emergent technologies and best practices.